-1. General

-St Andrew's School ("the School") is committed to ensuring the best possible environment for the children and young people in its care.
+1. Willington School is committed to ensuring the best possible environment for the children and young people in its care.
 Safeguarding and promoting the welfare of children and young people is our highest priority.

-The School aims to recruit staff that share and understand our commitment and to ensure that no job applicant is treated unfairly by reason of a protected characteristic as defined within the Equality Act 2010.
+The School aims to recruit staff that share and understand our commitment.
+We seek to ensure that no job applicant is treated unfairly by reason of a protected characteristic as defined within the Equality Act 2010.

-All queries on the School's Application Form and recruitment process must be directed to the Headmaster's PA.

-2. Scope of this Policy
+SCOPE OF THIS POLICY

-The Recruitment, Selection and Disclosures Policy and Procedure herewith refers and applies to staff directly recruited and employed by the School.
-In the Education (Independent Schools Standards) (England) Regulations 2010, staff are defined as:

-Any person working at the School whether under a contract of employment, under a contract for services or otherwise than under a contract, but does not include supply staff or a volunteer.

-In the case of agency or contract workers, the School shall obtain written confirmation from the agency or company that it has carried out the appropriate checks.
-The school conducts identity checks on agency and contract workers on arrival in school and, in the case of agency workers which includes supply staff, the school must be provided with a copy of the DBS check for such staff.
+- 2. The Recruitment, Selection and Disclosures Policy and Procedure herewith refers and applies to staff directly recruited and employed by the School.
+Staff are defined as Any person working at the School whether under a contract of employment, under a contract for services or otherwise than under a contract, but does not include supply staff or a volunteer. - 3.
+In the case of agency or contract workers, the School shall obtain written confirmation from the agency or company that it has carried out the appropriate checks. - 4.
 Any staff who TUPE transfer into the School's staff, will be required to undertake the statutory requirements with regard to safer recruitment checks.

-3. Application Form
+APPLICATION FORM

-The School will only accept applications from candidates completing the relevant Application Form in full together with a CV.
-CVs will not be accepted in substitution for completed Application Forms.

-The School will make candidates aware that all posts in the School involve some degree of responsibility for safeguarding children, although the extent of that responsibility will vary according to the nature of the post.
-Candidates for employed posts will receive a Job Description and Person Specification for the role applied for.
+- 5. The School will only accept applications from candidates completing the relevant Application Form in full.
+CVs will not be accepted in substitution for completed Application Forms. - 6.
+Candidates should be aware that all posts in the School involve some degree of responsibility for safeguarding children, although the extent of that responsibility will vary according to the nature of the post.
+Candidates for employed posts will receive a Job Description and Person Specification for the role applied for. - 7.

-Policy reviewed :September 2016

 As the position for which candidates are applying involves substantial opportunity for access to children, it is important that applicants provide the School with legally accurate answers.
 Upfront disclosure of a criminal record may not debar a candidate from appointment as the School shall consider the nature of the offence, how long ago and at what age it was committed and any other relevant factors.
-Information should be submitted in confidence enclosing details in a separate sealed envelope which will be seen and then destroyed by the Head or Bursar.
-If candidates would like to discuss this beforehand, they are asked to please telephone in confidence to the Head or Bursar for advice.
+Information should be submitted in confidence enclosing details in a separate sealed envelope which will be seen and then destroyed by the Head/Bursar.
+If candidates would like to discuss this beforehand, they are asked to please telephone in confidence to the Head/Bursar for advice. - 8.
 Any unspent convictions, cautions, reprimands or warnings must be disclosed to the School.
-However amendments to the Exceptions Order 1975 (2013) provide that certain spent convictions and cautions are 'protected' and are not subject to disclosure to employers, and cannot be taken into account.
+However, amendments to the Exceptions Order 1975 (2013) provide that certain spent convictions and cautions are 'protected' and are not subject to disclosure to employers, and cannot be taken into account.
 Guidance and criteria on the filtering of these cautions and convictions can be found at the Disclosure and Barring Service website.